elainevirgili/pdsnd_github/README.md

 ### Description
 Describe what your project is about and what it does

+### Required software
+Python is required to run the programm.
+A text editor (e.g. Sublime or Atom) is recommended.

 ### Files used
 Include the files used

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.